The Oral Tradition Staff

 Mark Jarvis, IT Manager for the Center for Studies in Oral Tradition and the Center for eResearch, is responsible for coordinating the two centers' various technical projects, both Web-based and otherwise.
 His interests include user interface design, digital video production, 3D graphics and animation, and non-linear storytelling.

 Hannah Lenon serves as Administrative Assistant for both the Center for Studies in Oral Tradition and the Center for eResearch.
 Her interests include interstitial fiction and transformative works.

-Katy Chenoweth, Editorial Assistant, is a PhD candidate in the Department of Classical Studies and has a master’s degree in Greek and Roman archaeology with an emphasis in bioarchaeology from Newcastle upon Tyne University.
+Katy Chenoweth, Managing Editor, is a PhD candidate in the Department of Classical Studies and has a master’s degree in Greek and Roman archaeology with an emphasis in bioarchaeology from Newcastle upon Tyne University.
 Her research interests include Seneca the Younger, ancient and modern geophilosophy, and literary cartography.